Roof Eaves Overview

 You may have heard the term “roof eave” before but aren’t sure exactly what it means.
-In this overview, we’ll tell you what it is, describe the types of roof eaves there could be, and go over why they’re important.
+In this overview, All American Roof Pros will tell you what it is, describe the types of roof eaves there could be, and go over why they’re important.

 A roof eave is the part of a roof that extends over the exterior siding.
 It can provide protection from the weather, and this can be really important given our climate in Northern Ohio.
 An eave allows snow and rain to fall off from the roof and down to the ground, away from the home.
 Some people like the idea of having larger eaves in order to provide more protection and funnel more precipitation away from the basement.
 An eave can offer shade as well.
 When the sun is at a certain angle, an eave may block that sunlight from entering through windows.